airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 ## Troubleshooting

-If you encounter any issues, just connect to our [Slack](https://slack.airbyte.io).
-Our community will help!
-We also have a [troubleshooting](../troubleshooting.md) section in our docs for common problems.
+If you encounter any issues, check out [Getting Support](/community/getting-support) documentation for options how to get in touch with the community or us.